WebReflection/dblite/README.md

 ```
 All above combinations are [tested properly in this file](test/dblite.js) together with many other tests able to make `dblite` robust enough and ready to be used.

-Please note how `params` is always before `fields` and/or `callback` if `fields` is missing, just as reminder that order is left to right accordingly with what are trying to do.
+Please note how `params` is always before `fields` and/or `callback` if `fields` is missing, just as reminder that order is left to right accordingly with what we are trying to do.

 Following detailed explanation per each parameter.